 4.1.1 Use case description

-Editor Note: Capture the description of use case

 Support of network slicing in NG-RAN is defined in TS38.300 [x].

 The NG-RAN plays a key role in taking mobility, load balancing and Radio Resources Management decisions for the purpose of meeting target requirements derived from the SLA of each supported network slice.